-Recently the Journalism class had this idea to do senior spotlights for the Tok school newspaper.
-They have been interviewing the 2022 seniors: Shea Gunter, Heaven Albert, Conner English, Vincent Wade, Mya Brinkman, Dayton Landroche, Andy Berg, Hannah Beeman, and Teddy Northway.
-I, Tenyelle Gunter had the amazing opportunity to interview Heaven Albert and Hannah Beeman.
-I will be showing Hannah’s answers to excellent questions my class and I have put together.
+Recently the Journalism class decided to do senior spotlights for the Tok School newspaper.
+They have been interviewing the 2022 seniors: Shea Gunter, Heaven Albert, Conner English, Vincent Wade, Mya Brinkman, Dayton Landroche, Ande Berg, Hannah Beeman, and Teddy Northway.
+I, Tenyelle Gunter, had the amazing opportunity to interview Heaven Albert and Hannah Beeman.
+I will be showing Hannah’s answers to questions my class and I have put together.

-Hannah Beaman is seventeen years old, she is now a senior here at Tok School as you have read already.
+Hannah Beeman is seventeen years old; she is now a senior here at Tok School.
 She is the student council president and is always volunteering for school activities.
 She has a younger sister who is in the 9th grade.
 If you want to get to know more about Hannah, read the interview below.

 1. Who is the teacher you admired the most?

 “Ms. Burnham - The class was always interesting and it pushed me, it was challenging for me.
 I like the way she taught us social studies - I like the way she taught us.
 She taught us important things.”

 2. What is your favorite high school memory?

 “The extra curricular activities, like playing a sport, going to games, just laughing at the fun times.
 The best time was right before Covid, before we kind of went missing for a year.
 Also, when I went on a trip to Costa Rica with my Spanish Club.”